slipros/roamer/README.md

 **Note**: When multiple formatters are applied to the same field, they are processed in the order the formatters are registered with roamer.

+## Architecture

+The architecture is robust, modular, and designed for performance and extensibility.

+1.  **Clear Separation of Concerns:** The core concepts of `Decoder` (for request bodies), `Parser` (for other request parts like headers, query, etc.), and `Formatter` (for post-processing values) create a clean and understandable system.
+2.  **High Extensibility:** The interface-based design allows users to easily add support for new data formats (e.g., MessagePack), data sources (e.g., gRPC metadata), or custom formatters without modifying the core library.
+3.  **Concurrency Safety:** The `Roamer` instance is thread-safe due to the use of `sync.Map` and `sync.Pool`.
+A single instance can be safely shared across multiple goroutines, which is essential for web server environments.
+4.  **Router Independence:** The library is decoupled from any specific HTTP router.
+The `parser.Path` component relies on a user-provided function to extract path parameters, making it universally compatible.
+5.  **Flexible Configuration:** The functional options pattern (`NewRoamer(opts ...OptionsFunc)`) provides a clean, readable, and extensible API for configuration.

 ## Extending Roamer

 Roamer is designed to be easily extended with custom parsers, decoders, and formatters.
 Here are examples of how to create each type of extension.